Task scheduling in Blazor Gantt Chart Component

 Working time range

-In the Gantt Chart component, working hours in a day for a project can be defined by using the GanttDayWorkingTime property.
+In the Gantt Chart component, working hours for all days of a project can be defined by using the GanttDayWorkingTime property.
 Based on the working hours, automatic date scheduling and duration validations for a task are performed.

-The following code snippet explains how to define the working time range for the project in Gantt Chart.
+The following code snippet explains how to define the working time range for the project in Gantt.

 @using Syncfusion.Blazor.Gantt